hombreperro45/docs/docs/compilation/ps3.md

 ### Packaging RetroArch

-You can add 'pkg' as a parameter in order to make a PKG file (a PlayStation3 packaging file format).
+You can add `pkg` as a parameter in order to make a PKG file (a PlayStation3 packaging file format).
 For example:

     make -f Makefile.ps3 pkg